ITIL v3 Service Lifecycle — Full Reference

 Golden Rule

-Nothing moves forward without a signed Charter.
+Nothing moves forward without a signed Charter or Business Case.
 No design work, no resource allocation, no development sprint may begin until the relevant business authority has formally approved a Service Charter or equivalent mandate.
+This is the organisation's explicit Go / No-Go decision.

 Practical example